JdejesusIsaac/eigenHook/README.md

     * If the swap involves ETH to stETH or (lst), the afterSwap hook is triggered.

 2. Deposit into Strategy:
-    * The afterSwap function calls depositStETHIntoStrategy.
+    * The Swap function calls depositStETHIntoStrategy.
     * The contract calculates the amount of stETH received and deposits it into a strategy using the StrategyManager.
     * A Deposited event is emitted to log the transaction details.